baiyongan/lsf-handbook/docs/chapter09/overview_EN.md

 # Chapter09 Best practices and tips

+!!! info
     See various best practices and tips for using LSF.

 ## IBM Spectrum LSF accounting file management
 LSF uses accounting files to track resource allocation and usage for all finished jobs.
 This is the primary purpose of the lsb.acct file.